gianlucamazza/FTSP-keras/README.md

 - scikit-learn
 - joblib

+Install dependencies using:
 ```bash
 pip install -r requirements.txt
 ```

-# Note
+# Contributing
-This project is intended for educational purposes and should not be used as financial advice.
+Contributions to improve the model or suggestions for new features are welcome.
+Please follow the standard pull request process to contribute.

 # License
+This project is open-sourced under the MIT license.
 [MIT](https://choosealicense.com/licenses/mit/)